allegro/blog/_posts/2021-10-25-clean-architecture-story.md

 | Maintenance | Entry threshold might be lower compared to hexagonal approach, as service is separated horizontally (into layers) and vertically (into use cases with common domain model). | ✔ |
 | Keeping options open | Similar to hexagonal architecture approach. | |

+## TL;DR
-**TL;DR** it is like hexagonal architecture with one additional dimension, composed of use cases, giving better insight into operations of a system and streamlining development and maintenance.
+It is like hexagonal architecture with one additional dimension, composed of use cases, giving better insight into operations of a system and streamlining development and maintenance.
 Solution, that was created during this narrative allows for creation of a self-documenting API endpoint.